 Once the nails are super dry, apply a foot nail cuticle remover around the cuticle areas of each of your toenails carefully.

 Step Five: Gently Clip Your Toenails with a Nail C

-While the nail cuticle remover is penetrating through the cuticle, trim your nails.
-Always make sure that you carefully cut the nails and avoid hurting the nail cuticle.
+While the nail cuticle remover penetrates through the cuticle, trim your nails.
+Make sure that you carefully cut the nails and avoid hurting the nail cuticle.

 File the toenails from one corner to another in excellent shape.